 The food industry has a hefty $378 billion in sales.
 The largest component of this is packaged food, followed by fast food and tobacco.
 Big food companies are also buying smaller ‘natural’ competitors.
 The food industry has been the driving force behind rising health problems in the United States.
 In 2009, 50 percent of food consumed in America was consumed at home.
 Increasing production and marketing led to a slew of new products, such as self-service supermarkets and rolling basket carriers.

 A good number of people have also been consuming more processed foods than ever before.
 And most of them are not good for you.
 A study found that 45 percent of shoppers have bought a soda at the checkout in the past six months.
-And if you’re looking to buy your next soda, think twice.
+And if you’re looking to where to buy edibles your next soda, think twice.

 Fortunately, there are a few companies out there that are doing something about it.
 The best of the bunch include companies like Whole Foods, Kroger, Target, and Walmart.
 Some of these companies have introduced healthier alternatives to their top-of-the-line products.
 Some have also changed the way they source raw materials.